Event Recap: Managing Creative

 Glaser, on the other hand, is an entrepreneur behind Kory-Chris Productions, and manages all aspects of the creative process himself.
 He described his start in the creative/advertising world as a freelancer as somewhat accidental, often agreeing to take on new work even before he had the skill set to perform it.

 O'Keefe and Glaser have two very different jobs and backgrounds, and yet they both work with the business processes of managing creative advertising campaigns, ideas and clients.
 The dynamic nature of this work was evident in the presentations given by both creative professionals, and it was clear that there are many ways to break into the industry.

-View their presentations below or watch the rebroadcast of the event on Justin.TV.
-The next File>New event will be held in Brooklyn Park in November.
+View their presentations below.
+The next event will be held in Brooklyn Park in November.

 View more presentations from Rasmussen College